How to read a scientific paper: a step-by-step guide

 Don’t read the paper from beginning to end.
 Instead, be aware of the scientific paper format.
 Take note of the information you need before starting to read the paper.
 Then skim the paper, jumping to the appropriate sections in the paper, to get the information you require.

 ❓ How long should it take me to read a scientific paper?

 It varies.
 Skimming a scientific paper may take anywhere between 15 minutes to one hour.
 Reading a scientific paper to obtain a deep understanding may take anywhere between 1 and 6 hours.
 It is not uncommon to have to read a dense paper in chunks over numerous days.

 ❓ How do you read and understand a difficult scientific paper?

 First, read the introduction to understand the main thesis and findings of the paper.
 Pay attention to the last paragraph of the introduction, where you can find a high-level summary of the methods and results.
-Next, skim the paper by jumping to the results and discussion, as in Step 2 of this guide.
+Next, skim the paper by jumping to the results and discussion.
 Then carefully read the paper from start to finish, taking notes as you read.
 You will need more than one reading to fully understand a dense research paper.

 ❓ How do you read a scientific paper critically?

 To read a scientific paper critically, be an active reader.
 Take notes, highlight important sentences, and write down questions as you read.
 Study the data.
 Take care to evaluate the evidence presented in the paper.